Domain Monitoring

 What is Domain Monitoring?

-Domain monitoring is the cybersecurity practice of monitoring an organization’s internet domains to identify any suspicious or unauthorized activity.
+Domain monitoring is the practice of monitoring an organization’s internet domains to identify any suspicious or unauthorized activity.

 This includes tracking changes to domain registrations, detecting look-alike or typosquatting domains, and monitoring for any signs that a domain might be used for malicious purposes like phishing or spreading malware.